yashagg16/Color-Switch-Game/README.md

 # Key Functionalities of the Game
-  1. Making key objects, the player, the obstacles, the score etc.
-  2. Implementing dynamics of the game, ball moving against gravity, obstacles moving and collisions.
-        The movements are smooth,
-  3. Serialisation and game save file.
-5 different games can be saved and then be loaded to play at any time.
-  4. Pausing the game.
-  5. Ohter refinements.
+  1. Allows the user to save multiple games and start them from where they left.
+  2. Dynamic and smooth game play, with continuos moving obstacles.
+Contains a number of obstacles providing a suitable difficulty         to it.
+  3. Allows pausing the game and provides a number of other features.

 ## UML DIAGRAM LINK
   https://app.creately.com/diagram/yD14qt3Xd3V/edit

 ## Use case diagram link
   https://app.creately.com/diagram/mveGqZYdB6t/edit